Oscar-winning actor and former Labour MP Glenda Jackson has died

 “Everything I had been taught to regard as a vice was, in fact, under Thatcherism, a virtue: greed, selfishness, no care for the weaker, sharp elbows, sharp knees, all these were the way forward,” she said.

-She later castigated the state of hospitals in the UK: “I tremble to think,” she said, “what the death rate among pensioners would have been this winter if that version of Thatcherism had been fully up and running this year.”
+She later castigated the state of hospitals in the UK.
+“I tremble to think,” she said, “what the death rate among pensioners would have been this winter if that version of Thatcherism had been fully up and running this year.”

-Last year, she criticised the media’s coverage of female politicians while commenting that the sexist culture in the House of Commons was “beginning to crack” but was “by no means equal yet”.
+Last year, she criticised the media’s coverage of female politicians while commenting that the sexist culture in the House of Commons was “beginning to crack”, but was “by no means equal yet”.

 She recalled that Parliament was not welcoming to women when she was voted in during the 1992 general election.